Table of Contents

 The following command enables video redirection:

-The quality of the video is defined as a value from 10 to 100 percent, representing a JPEG compression level (where lower numbers mean lower quality but higher compression).
+The quality of the video is defined as a value from 10 to 100 percent, representing a JPEG compression level, where lower numbers mean lower quality but higher compression.
 The quality can be changed using the following command:

-The following commands change corresponding server settings:
+The following commands change the corresponding server settings:

-To reenable a feature use a similar command without the trailing 1.
+To reenable a feature, use a similar command without the trailing 1.
 For example:

-Teleporting happens over any TCP/IP network; the source and the target only need to agree on a TCP/IP port which is specified in the teleporting settings.
+Teleporting happens over any TCP/IP network.
+The source and the target only need to agree on a TCP/IP port which is specified in the teleporting settings.

-On the target host, you must configure a virtual machine in VirtualBox with exactly the same hardware settings as the machine on the source that you want to teleport.
+On the target host, you must configure a virtual machine in Oracle VM VirtualBox with exactly the same hardware settings as the machine on the source that you want to teleport.
 This does not apply to settings which are merely descriptive, such as the VM name, but obviously for teleporting to work, the target machine must have the same amount of memory and other hardware settings.
 Otherwise teleporting will fail with an error message.

 This also means that neither the source nor the target machine can have any snapshots.

-Then perform the following steps:
+To configure teleporting, perform the following steps:

 On the target host, configure the virtual machine to wait for a teleport request to arrive when it is started, instead of actually attempting to start the machine.
 This is done with the following VBoxManage command:

-the name of the virtual machine on the target host and
+virtual machine on the target host and

-<port> is a TCP/IP port
+port is a TCP/IP port number to be

-that is currently running),
+that is currently running.

-<targethost> is the host or
+targethost is the host or IP name

 of the target host on which the machine is waiting for the

 teleport request, and